nlepage/go-tarfs/README.md

 ## Caveats

-For now, mo effort is done to support symbolic links.
+For now, no effort is done to support symbolic links.

 ## Author